 How do the Euro 2024 play-offs work?

-Everything you need to know as 12 teams target places at this summer’s tournament
+Everything you need to know as the final six teams target places at this summer’s tournament

-The final three places at Euro 2024 are up for grabs as 12 teams compete for a spot at the tournament.
+The final three places at Euro 2024 are up for grabs as we’re down to just six teams competing for a spot at the tournament.

 They will look to join the 21 nations already drawn into groups for the European Championship in Germany this summer.